 This collection includes Conveyance Research records, Land Grant certificates, Abstracts of titles, etc. This collection has been digitized.
-The Aurelien Breaux Land Grants documents were loaned to us to digitize for our collection by Annadine P. Credeur of Scott, Louisiana.
+The Aurelien Breaux Land Grants documents were loaned to us to digitize for the collection by Annadine P. Credeur of Scott, Louisiana.

 Palmetto and Gulf Railway Company.
 Letter, 1897

 Letter explaining intent to purchase right-of-way through Teche Valley for a railroad from Palmetto, Louisiana, to Vermilion Bay.
 The route went through Port Barre, Leonville, Arnaudville, Breaux Bridge, St. Martinville and New Iberia.